 Highlight your interests, academic and career goals, and motivation to pursue a major and career in STEM.
 How will ACCESS help you succeed, as an undergraduate, in the sciences or engineering?
 (500 words max)

 Character and Life Experiences

-Provide insight into your character and any personal hardships that are relevant to admission into the ACCESS Program.
+Provide insight into your character and any personal hardships that are relevant to admission into the ACCESS Scholars program.
 (250 words max)

 Provide information on work experience and volunteering, leadership positions, awards, summer science programs, science projects, advanced courses (honors, AP, IB, college), clubs and extracurricular activities.
 In addition, do you have basic or advanced computer coding skills?
 If yes, share languages and how you would rate your own coding proficiency.
 (200 words max)

 We are especially interested in students who have taken rigorous science courses (high school and/or college level).

 High School Students